 I have come home more than once from a trip feeling like I needed a vacation to recover from my vacation, and your character will likely feel the same way.

 Have you ever had a stressful or unexpected vacation that would make for good fiction?
 Share in the comments.

 For today's writing prompt, choose or create a character and take them on vacation.
 Choose a location, expectations, and complications.

 For fifteen minutes, write one scene with your character on vacation and let us see him or her handling the conflict.
-Share your practice in the comments and leave feedback for your fellow writers to encourage one another!
+Share your practice below and leave feedback for your fellow writers to encourage one another!